 Child-custody disputes can be very messy affairs with long-lasting psychological consequences for everyone involved.
 For that reason, parents who are involved them should strive to retain the kind of experienced legal counsel who know how to achieve the best results for all parties involved.

-Alan Welch: Assistance and Guidance With Child Custody matters
+Assistance and Guidance With Child Custody matters

-As a compassionate and experienced Georgia divorce and family law attorney, I can help you navigate the tricky waters of child custody issues and work with you to ensure that your rights, as well as the rights of your children, are protected in any proceedings.
+As a compassionate and experienced Brunswick Georgia family law attorney, I can help you navigate the tricky waters of child custody issues and work with you to ensure that your rights, as well as the rights of your children, are protected in any proceedings.
 Contact me today at (912) 265-9811 for a free, initial consultation to discuss your case.